Awards

 AADOCR Hatton Competition

 The American Association for Dental, Oral & Craniofacial Research (AADOCR) is entitled to send qualified individuals to compete in the IADR Hatton Competition and Awards.
-These individuals will be selected on the basis of an oral presentation competition to be held at the IADR/AADOCR/CADR General Session & Exhibition.
-The 6 winners for the AADOCR Hatton Competition will go on to compete in the IADR Hatton Competition later in the same day.
+These individuals will be selected on the basis of an oral presentation competition to be held at the IADR General Session & Exhibition.
+The 6 winners for the AADOCR Hatton Competition will go on to compete in the IADR Hatton Awards and Competition, later the same day at the IADR Hatton Competition on Tuesday, March 24, 2026.

 The competition is designed for junior investigators (junior, senior and post-doctoral) who exhibit potential for a productive career in dental research.
 Mentors are strongly urged to support and select a project for the competition that is original, well-planned, and carefully executed.
 Mentors are also urged to ensure that the correct Category for Competition is selected.